Roger Dean (Composer-improviser; keyboards, computers; arts researcher; Founder and Director of LYSIS and austraLYSIS)

 Ferneyhough, Finnissy, Henze, Holmboe, Kagel, Knussen, Lovendie, Nicholson,

 Wallace, Xenakis) and many have been written for him.
-He is also active as
+He has also been

 keyboard